Afghan president to expel U.S. special forces from key province

 Karzai has long warned his Western backers that the killing of civilians could sap support for the foreign troops in the country and fuel the insurgency.

+(The story changes first paragraph, removes spokesman’s quote from paragraph 6 to make clear accusations were made against Afghans working for U.S. special forces, not against members of U.S. special forces)

-Reporting by Hamid Shalizi; Writing by Dylan Welch; Editing by Stephen Powell
+Reporting by Hamid Shalizi and Washington bureau; Writing by Dylan Welch; Editing by Stephen Powell and Paul Tait